N170 highway: In Quezon City

 N170 commences at its intersection with N127 in Novaliches, Quezon City as Commonwealth Avenue.
 It is a major highway with 6 to 12 lanes and consequently it is the widest segment of the Philippines highway network.

-However, due to the high incidence of road accidents, most especially those involving overspeeding, it has earned its notorious nickname the "Killer Highway."
+Due to the high incidence of road accidents, most especially those involving overspeeding, it has earned its notorious nickname the "Killer Highway."
 A speed limit of 60 km/h (37 mph) has been enforced on the said highway to reduce the rate of accidents.

 The Manila Metro Rail Transit System Line 7 (MRT-7) has been in construction since 2016, including the span of the elevated railway network at Regalado Highway.
 The said mass transit system, which will connect to the Manila Metro Rail Transit System (MRT) and the North Avenue Grand Central Station, is expected to ease the flow of traffic along the avenue.
-Due to a recent delay involving the proposed location of the system's depot in San Jose del Monte, Bulacan (which has been moved to Barangay Lagro, Quezon City), the system's completion and operations will start, albeit partially, in 2021.
+Due to a recent delay involving the proposed location of the system's depot in San Jose del Monte, Bulacan (which has been moved to Barangay Lagro, Quezon City), the system's completion and operations will start, albeit partially, in 2027.

 Commonwealth Avenue ends in Diliman, and N170 follows the route of Elliptical Road, an 8-lane roundabout that surrounds the Quezon Memorial Circle (QMC).
 Named after its elliptical shape, the Elliptical Road's traffic flow is by counterclockwise direction.

 After leaving Elliptical Road, the route follows Quezon Avenue, a major intra-city highway of Quezon City named after Manuel L. Quezon, the 2nd president of the Philippines.
 Beginning at Elliptical Road and ending at the Welcome Rotonda near the Quezon City–Manila boundary, it has 6 to 14 lanes and is one of the city's most comfortable roads, lined with palm trees that serve as its median.
 Many government and commercial buildings line the road.